Taicang Day Celebrates Deepening China-Germany Cooperation

 "Whether in industrial manufacturing, the automotive sector, environmental technology, or renewable energy, the potential for mutual benefit is immense.
 This cooperation not only fosters job creation and economic growth in both countries but also drives technological advancements and innovations that are crucial in addressing the global challenges of our time," he said.

-Kersten Janik, president of VAST LLC, said that, "We are in Taicang because we believe it offers the best opportunities for us to tap into the Chinese auto market."
+Kersten Janik, president of VAST LLC, told Xinhua, "We are in Taicang because we believe it offers the best opportunities for us to tap into the Chinese auto market."

 "I first worked in China in 1990, and since then, I've witnessed the tremendous development in the country's industry and society.
 I deeply appreciate this progress, and I believe China is a perfect partner for Germany," he said.